kobamkode/kobamkode.github.io/content/Brain Dump/Install PHP 7.4 in OSX.md

 ```
 don't forget to `source ~/.zshrc`.

-If you want to rollback into latest version which you have installed before,
+If you want to rollback into latest installed version of PHP,
-just do the vice versa.
+you could changing the version of php that you wish to rollback.